allenlinsh/xyz/content/discipline.md

   - Fish oil
   - Vitamin D3
   - Vitamin B Complex
-- `3:00 PM`: Take an hour break to do chores, read a book, or pursue a hobby.
+- `3:00 PM`: Take an hour break to do chores and miscellaneous tasks.
 - `4:00 PM`: More work.

 _Evening_